Policy on Occurrence Classification

 Foreign investigation (of a class 6 occurrence)

-The TSB does not investigate a class 6 occurrence.
+The TSB is not the lead investigation body on a class 6 occurrence.
 However, when assistance is requested by a foreign investigation body, the TSB may undertake some activities in support of the foreign investigation.
 There is generally no deployment to the occurrence site.
 The level of effort is generally low, but it can vary considerably depending upon the extent of the assistance provided to the foreign investigation body.
 There is no TSB investigation report.
-The investigation report is prepared and published by the foreign country.
+When an investigation report is produced, it is prepared and published by the foreign investigation body .